 Professor Fan was the Herman Phleger Visiting Professor at Stanford Law School in winter 2022, where she taught first-year criminal law.
 She was a Visiting Scientist at the Harvard School of Public Health in 2017-18.
 Professor Fan is an elected member of the American Law Institute (ALI) and an elected Life Fellow of the American Bar Association (ABA).
 She also serves on the Board of Directors for the American Civil Liberties Union (ACLU)-Washington.

-Trained in epidemiology and anthropology as well as law, she collaborates on interdisciplinary violence prevention research as a core faculty member at Harborview Medical Center's Injury Prevention & Research Center.
-Professor Fan was elected to the American Law Institute (ALI) in 2012 and is an Advisor to the ALI's Model Penal Code: Sexual Assault and Related Crimes Project.
-She is a two-time recipient of the Dean's Medal for excellence in teaching, scholarship and service.
+Trained in epidemiology and anthropology as well as law, Professor Fan collaborates on interdisciplinary violence prevention research as a core faculty member at Harborview Medical Center's Injury Prevention & Research Center.
+She also is an affiliate faculty member at the Center for an Informed Public, an interdisciplinary collaboration on the integrity of information at the University of Washington.

 Mary Fan clerked for the Hon.
 John T. Noonan, Jr. of the U.S. Court of Appeals for the Ninth Circuit and for Judge O-Gon Kwon at the first war crimes tribunal since the World War II era.
 She received her J.D. from Yale Law School and her M.Phil. from the University of Cambridge, where she was a Gates Cambridge Scholar.
 At Yale, she was a Notes Editor for the Yale Law Journal, a Managing Editor for the Yale Journal of International Law, and a Coker Teaching Fellow.
-She was awarded the Jewell Prize and the Nathan Burkan Prize for her publications
+She was awarded the Jewell Prize and the Nathan Burkan Prize for her publications.